‹for Independent Continuous Random Variables X and Y Show Exy Ex ·ey

 The following example illustrates how this criterion can be used.

-Example Let the joint probability density function of and be Its marginals are and Verifying that is straightforward.
-When or , then .
-When and , then
+Example Let the joint probability density function of and

 The following subsections contain more details about statistical independence.